emustudio/emuStudio/docs/_documentation/user/_doc/altair8800/88-sio.md

 ## Connecting devices

-MITS 88-SIO board as emuStudio plug-in is a device which does nothing really useful.
+MITS 88-SIO board as emuStudio plugin is a device which does nothing really useful.
 It just listens (and understands) commands coming from CPU through the I/O ports.
 The command is either a request for reading or request for writing to the attached device.

 Theoretically any device which supports the basic I/O (reading/writing), can be attached to the board.
-More about plug-in internals can be found in programmer's manual of emuStudio, which is not part of the user documentation.
+More about plugin internals can be found in programmer's manual of emuStudio, which is not part of the user documentation.

 Usually, attached devices were: